Syed Ali Hasan: Life as a cricketer

 After, Khwaja M. Abdullah, he became the captain in 1899 and remained consecutively for three years.
 Although, MAO College Cricket Club came into existence in 1875 under the patronage of Sir Syed Ahmad Khan, but Ali Hasan promoted the club while he was captain of the MAO College Cricket team.
 'Aligarh Eleven' at that time was regarded as the best cricket team of the time in India – Professor Llewellyn Tipping.

-The remarkable historical match of 'MAO College Cricket Team' / 'Aligarh Eleven' was played in Patiala in February 1900 AD.
-It was played and won under the captaincy of Ali Hasan!.
+The historical match of 'MAO College Cricket Team' / 'Aligarh Eleven' was played in Patiala in February 1900 AD.
+It was played and won under the captaincy of Ali Hasan.
 The report of this victory was also published in The Pioneer.
 This match was against the team of His Highness Maharaja Bhupinder Singh of Patiala.
 His Highness's team included J. T. Hearne (Middlesex) and W. Brockwell (Surrey).
 His Highness Maharajadhiraj Sir Bhupendra Singh, ruler of the erstwhile Patiala State, used to bring Patiala, British players of fame to play with and to coach his team players.
 He invited in his team J. T. Hearne (Middlesex), W. Brockwell (Surrey), C. B. Fry and Frank Tarrant.
-His Highness Maharajadhiraj Sir Bhupendra Singh donated to the most important national tournament, the Ranji Trophy, to perpetuate the memory of that great cricket wizard, the late His Highness Maharaja Ranjit Singh, lovingly known as "Ranji", about whom Neville Cardus said, "It is not in nature that there should be another Ranji".
+His Highness Maharajadhiraj Sir Bhupendra Singh donated to the national tournament, the Ranji Trophy, to perpetuate the memory of the deceased His Highness Maharaja Ranjit Singh, known as "Ranji", about whom Neville Cardus said, "It is not in nature that there should be another Ranji".

 Ali Hasan also wrote a book on cricket, which could not be published.
 In 1903, when the team of Marylebone Cricket Club (MCC) visited Aligarh, he was selected for the team although he had left Aligarh and played from the side of 'Aligarh Eleven'.